 but perhaps that isn’t

-such a good thing cause
+such a good thing cause they always tend to leave

 and you should see me